 1/2 teaspoon pepper, plus additional for seasoning ramps and potatoes

 Heat 2 tablespoons of the oil in a large skillet over medium heat.
-Add the potatoes and let cook or approximately 3 to 5 minutes and just starting to brown.
-Stir, flipping potatoes onto other side, and season with salt and pepper.
-Continue to cook until tender, and brown.
+Add the potatoes and cook 3 to 5 minutes, until just starting to brown.
+Stir, flipping potatoes onto their other side, and season with salt and pepper.
+Continue to cook until tender and golden-brown.

 Meanwhile, combine the pecans, 1/2 teaspoon salt, and 1/2 teaspoon pepper in a bowl.
-Brush salmon fillets with thin coating of oil, then press pecan mixture all over fillets.
+Brush salmon fillets with a thin coating of oil, then press pecan mixture all over fillets.
 In a separate pan, heat another tablespoon of oil over medium heat.
-Brown the salmon in the pan, about 5 to 6 minutes per side.
-(If the pecans are darkening too early, you can finish the fish in a 400 degree oven for about 5 minutes.)
-Remove from heat and set aside.
+Cook the salmon in the pan, 5 to 6 minutes per side, until it is opaque and easily flakes in the middle.
+(If the pecans are darkening too early, you can finish the fish in a 400°F oven for about 5 minutes.)
+Remove the salmon from heat and set aside.

 When the potatoes are tender, spoon them into a bowl and cover, then set aside while you finish the dish.
-Heat the last tablespoon of oil in pan, add spinach and sauté until just barely wilted, about two minutes.
+Heat the last tablespoon of oil in the pan, add spinach, and sauté until just barely wilted, about 2 minutes.